The race to be the next British prime minister, briefly explained

 This also means the Conservatives — specifically, Conservative members of Parliament (MPs) and party members — will select the next prime minister.

 Conservative MPs vote in secret ballots.
-In the first round of voting on Thursday, candidates who didn’t get support of more than 16 MPs were eliminated from the contest.
+In the first round of voting last week, candidates who didn’t get backing from more than 16 MPs were eliminated from the contest.
 Three of the 10 contenders didn’t make the cut.
+One, Health Secretary Matt Hancock, made it through to the next round, but decided to end his candidacy anyway.

-In the second round, expected to take place next Tuesday, candidates will have to secure votes from more than 32 MPs.
-If all candidates somehow get above that threshold, the person who comes in last will be eliminated.
+In the second round, which took place Tuesday, candidates had to win the support of more than 32 MPs.
+All except one — Dominic Raab — made the cut.

-At that point, MPs will continue to vote in as many rounds as necessary until two finalists are left, with the lowest vote-getters being kicked out after each round.
-(Experts say it usually moves a bit faster once people start realizing they don’t have a shot and drop out.)
+Starting in the third round, the lowest vote-getter was automatically eliminated.
+On Wednesday, that was Rory Stewart.
+On Thursday, Javid lost.

-After the two finalists are selected, the Conservative Party’s 160,000 or so official members will vote.
+MPs will now vote one last time on Thursday to decide the two finalists.
+After they’re selected, the Conservative Party’s 160,000 or so official members will vote.
 Whoever wins will become the next Conservative leader and prime minister.

 Who are the candidates?